Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Blender Python API

-Continuing on from the Edit > Preferences menu and Interface section, I enabled a few developer-friendly features such as User Tooltips and Python Tooltips.
-Then, I navigated to the Properties editor and Object tab, and hovered over the Scale Transform attributes of the active object (the default cube) to view the two tooltips:
+Continuing on from the Edit > Preferences menu and Interface section, I enabled some developer-friendly features such as User Tooltips and Python Tooltips:

 Python Tooltip in Blender

-*Hovering over the Scale Transform Y attribute to view the user tooltip and Python tooltip.
+*Hovering over the Scale Transform Y attribute of the default cube to view the user tooltip and Python tooltip.

 I made sure that I could access the scale attribute listed in the Python tooltip, by navigating to the Python console (under Blender’s Scripting workspace tab), and then entering the following commands to halve the dimensions of the default cube: